Behaviour

 Bullying affects everyone, not just the bullies and the victims.
 It also affects those other children who watch, and less aggressive pupils can be drawn in by group pressure.
 Bullying is not an inevitable part of school life or a necessary part of growing up, and it rarely sorts itself out.
 It is clear that certain jokes, insults, intimidating/threatening behaviour, written abuse and violence are to be found in our society.
 No one person or group, whether staff or pupil, should have to accept this type of behaviour.
 Only when all issues of bullying are addressed, will a child be able to benefit from the opportunities available at our schools.

-At Stanford School we believe:
+At Laceby Stanford Primary Academy we believe:

 Please see the Anti-Bullying Policy for full details or the Children's Anti-bullying Policy, both of which can be found on our Policies page.